 Is An FHA Loan Right For You?

-If you’re still debating the merits of an FHA loan, and in particular, compared to a conventional loan, know that a conventional loan, unlike an FHA loan, is not government-backed.
+If you’re still debating the merits of an FHA loan compared to a conventional loan, know that a conventional loan is not government-backed.
 Conventional loans are offered through Fannie Mae or Freddie Mac, which are government-sponsored enterprises that provide mortgage funds to lenders.
 They have more stringent requirements, so keep in mind that you’ll need a higher credit score and a lower DTI to qualify.

 If you're in the market for a loan with lenient credit, lower down payment and low-to-moderate income requirements, an FHA loan might be right for you.
-Rocket Mortgage® by Quicken Loans® can help you determine which loan is the bets fit for your situation.
+Check out your options online with Rocket Mortgage® by Quicken Loans.

 In This Article